kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 Unseal Nonce:
 ```

-Review the status of the remote Vault cluster:
+Review the status of the Vault cluster:

 ```
 vault status